 Teen Netiquette is popular culture.
 Popular culture drives the internet.
 Therefore, teaching teens cyber safety is crucial to the growth of the internet.
 They have to know who to friend and for what reasons.

 Teens need to know what information they can share online.
 Cyber bullying is a major issue in Teen Netiquette because it is common.
 There have been incidents of violence related to cyber bullying.
-It should not be tolerated.

 Questions parents ask their kids about surfing the web.
 Warnings to give about what sites to stay away from.